What lockdown taught me about micro business marketing challenges

 You might have heard me say this before (and it may have a connection with my love of cooking and food!)
 You need a recipe (a strategy), ingredients (plan and content), a few basic tools (like social media and email marketing) and a bit of practice.
 Then you will be able to find your inner marketer… and believe me, she or he is there.

-If you’re ready to take the plunge and work out what your marketing should be doing as lockdown eases, take a look at my coaching packages.
+If you’re ready to take the plunge and work out what your marketing should be doing, take a look at my coaching packages.
 Make the commitment to help your business survive and thrive.